trec-dd/trec-dd-jig/README.md

       ``` shell
         >$ perl cubeTest_dd.pl  ../sample_run/qrels.txt ../sample_run/runfile 50
       ```
-        - Note that 50 is the value for cutoff: the number of iterations where you run cubetest over your results.
+        - where 50 is the default cutoff value of the number of iterations where you run cubetest over your results.
+You should try different cutoff values.

     + Alpha-nDCG per iteration and nERR-IA per iteration